LoopKit/loopdocs/docs/browser/other-apps.md

 This step validates most of your six <code>Secrets</code> and provides error messages if it detects an issue with one or more.

-1. Click on the "Actions" tab of your  *LoopFollow*  or  *LoopCaregiver* repository and enable workflows if needed
+1. Click on the "Actions" tab of your *LoopCaregiver* repository and enable workflows if needed
 1. On the left side, click on 1. <code>Validate Secrets</code>
 1. On the right side, click `Run Workflow` to show a dropdown menu
-    * You will see your default branch (`main` for LoopFollow, `dev` for LoopCaregiver)
+    * You will see your default branch (`dev`)
-    * You can select a different branch, but typically, you run the default
 1. Tap the green button that says `Run workflow`.

 ![add identifiers using github actions](img/action-01-validate-secrets.svg){width="700"}